1. Flooding and Sewage Issues

 The Board of Directors consists of one permanent liaison from the six neighborhood associations contiguous to the Park as well as at-large members.
 In April of 2014, the Board of Directors hired an Executive Director, Catherine Spillman, who continues to serve in this capacity.

 Who has the ultimate authority to make decisions regarding Memorial Park and what will their decision be based on?

 The City of Atlanta’s Department of Parks and Recreation is the ultimate decision maker on issues regarding the Park.

 Volunteering for an upcoming clean up day and supporting AMPC financially are two great ways to start.
 To volunteer, contact AMPC by clicking on “contact” at the bottom of the home page.
 To donate, click on the “Donate & Join” tab in the top right corner of the home page.
-Financial support is welcome at any level:
+Financial support is welcome at any level!

-Yes, the Atlanta Memorial Park Conservancy, Inc. is a Georgia non-profit company that has been granted 501(c)(3) status.
+Yes; the Atlanta Memorial Park Conservancy, Inc. is a Georgia non-profit entity that has been granted 501(c)(3) status.
 The Conservancy is also eligible for matching corporate funds and accepts stock donations.